 Important: Although a tract may be idle at the time of interview, livestock may be put on the land later.
-This is why it is important to interview the tract operator for information on future intentions.
+Therefore, it is important to interview the tract operator for information on future intentions.

 Column 9- Agricultural Sales or Government Payments